Mrs. Gould’s Cookies

 Source:

-This is my recreation of the excellent chicken roti sold by Oliver’s Butchery in San Francisco.
+This is my recreation of the excellent chicken roti sold by Olivier’s Butchery in San Francisco.
 The deboning process is not that difficult, and even if the deboning is not perfect, the truss of the bird hides most mistakes.
 The prep of the chicken can be done well in advance of the baking, so it’s a good (and impressive) dish to serve to company.

 I tried placing the bacon horizontally around the bottom of the bird prior to trussing, but I think it works better draped over the top.
 Jacques Pépin’s instructional video demonstrate how to debone a whole chicken and truss it.